jonathancraddock/mootparadox_grav/pages/02.blog/06.scafell-pike-from-seathwaite/item.md

 ![scafell-from-scafell-pike_av1f](scafell-from-scafell-pike_av1f.jpg "Scafell seen from Scafell Pike")

-> "To those who travel alone, the solitary wanderers on the fells, who find contentment in the companionship of the mountains."
+> "...to those who travel alone, the solitary wanderers on the fells, who find contentment in the companionship of the mountains."
 >
 > ![a.wainwright](/user/images/aw-sig.png?classes=awsig)